 Skip to main content

-California · OCT
+California · ODC

 Odor Control Certification in California

-Become certified in Odor Control (OCT) through NISCR's online, self-paced California course with a same-day certificate.
+Become certified in Odor Control (ODC) through NISCR's online, self-paced California course with a same-day certificate.
 Odor control and deodorization skills are essential for treating smoke odor from California wildfires, musty mold smells in humid coastal homes, and lingering odors after water and fire losses.
 This deodorization certification teaches the chemistry and equipment behind permanently neutralizing odors in California properties.

 100% online & self-paced — your certificate the same day, anywhere in California.